cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 is not constrained by the * Security Property.
 A trusted subject is defined as “a subject that is guaranteed not to consummate a security-breaching information transfer even if it is possible.”
 This means that a trusted subject is allowed to violate the * Security Property and perform a write- down, which is necessary when performing valid object declassification or reclassification.
 The Bell-LaPadula properties are in place to protect data confidentiality.
 A subject can- not read an object that is classified at a higher level than the subject is cleared for.
 Because objects at one level have data that is more sensitive or secret than data in objects at a lower level, a subject (who is not a trusted subject) cannot write data from one level to an object at a lower level.
 That action would be similar to pasting a top-secret memo into an unclassified document file.
 The third property enforces a subject’s need to know in order to access an object.
 The Bell-LaPadula model addresses only the confidentiality of data.
 It does not address its integrity or availability.
 Because it was designed in the 1970s, it does not support many operations that are common today, such as file sharing and networking.
-It also assumes secure transitions between security layers and does not address covert channels (covered in Chapter 9, “Security Vulnerabilities, Threats, and Countermeasures”).
+It also assumes secure transitions between security layers and does not address convert channels (covered in Chapter 9, “Security Vulnerabilities, Threats, and Countermeasures”).
 Bell-LaPadula does handle confidentiality well, so it is often used in combination with other models that provide mechanisms to handle integrity and availability.
 Biba Model
 For many nonmilitary organizations, integrity is more important than confidential- ity.
 Out of this need, several integrity-focused security models were developed, such as those developed by Biba and by Clark-Wilson.
 The Biba model was designed after the Bell-LaPadula model.
 Where the Bell-LaPadula model addresses confidentiality, the Biba model addresses integrity.
 The Biba model is also built on a state machine concept, is based on information flow, and is a multilevel model.
 In fact, Biba appears to be pretty similar to the Bell-LaPadula model, except inverted.
 Both use states and transitions.
 Both have basic properties.
 The biggest difference is their primary focus: Biba primarily protects data integrity.
 Here are the basic properties or axioms of the Biba model state machine: